 - Within 150 days opening the account, receive a cumulative monthly total of $3,000 or more in qualifying direct deposits each month for three consecutive months.

-Upon completion of the above four steps, the $400 bonus will be deposited into your account within 45 days.
+Upon completion of the above two steps, the $400 bonus will be deposited into your account within 45 days.
 You will not be eligible for this offer if you already have a Wells Fargo consumer checking account, you are a Wells Fargo team member, or if you have received a bonus for opening a Wells Fargo consumer checking account within the past 12 months.

 Wells Fargo Everyday Checking has a $10 monthly service fee that can be waived for any of the following: